rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-Next we define function `sumFields` but its defintion is little
+Next we define function `sumFields` but its definition is little
 different that normal one

 ```go